MicrosoftDocs/learn/learn-pr/azure/scale-from-single-node-to-multi-node-with-azure-cosmos-db-for-postgresql/includes/4-understand-architecture.md

-Before distributing the data, it is important to understand the change of the architecture when going from a single-node cluster of Azure Cosmos DB for PostgreSQL to a multi-node cluster.
+Before distributing the data, it's important to understand the change of the architecture when going from a single-node cluster of Azure Cosmos DB for PostgreSQL to a multi-node cluster.
 Those changes also impact how queries are handled.

 ## The architecture of the single-node cluster